-Our wine and beer selections are carefully curated to reflect our support of small-scale, artisan producers who use natural and traditional methods to create beautiful products.
+Our wine selection is carefully curated to reflect our support of small-scale, artisan producers who use natural and traditional methods to create beautiful products.
 In many cases, we have visited the producers and seen their work in progress and in some case, we have developed close personal friendships with them.
 In either case, it is these relationships that allow us to have complete trust in the integrity of their products.

 We welcome you to visit our Cambridge store to explore our selection.
 Our buyers are frequently in the store to answer any of your questions and you can always send us your queries via email.

 Wine at Formaggio Kitchen Cambridge

 Formaggio Kitchen Cambridge offers a small, carefully curated selection of wines representing many of Europe’s historic regions, chosen with a view to enhancing your everyday experience at the table.
 Our bias is for smaller estates who are either already working as naturally as their location allows or making strides in that direction.
 Our ideal wine can come from anywhere — parts celebrated or obscure — so long as it is intuitively pleasurable, sustains interest and represents good value.

 Pricing: Most wines are priced between $20 and $30.
 A 10% discount is applied when you purchase 6 standard-size (750ml) bottles and a 15% discount is applied when you purchase 12 or more standard size (750ml) bottles, whether all the same or mixed.
 On our designated value shelves all bottles are under $17 and a 10% discount applies when you buy 6 or more.